All provisions within this catalog are subject to change without notice. If you have questions or comments, please contact email@example.com.

 |Montana Board of Pharmacy Licensing Fee||$60|

-Many students need preliminary math and writing courses before enrolling in the program requirements.
+Many students need preliminary math, science, and writing courses before enrolling in the program requirements.
 These courses may increase the total number of program credits.
 Students should review their math and writing placement before planning out their full program schedules.

 |AHMS 144||Medical Terminology +||3|